bonomani/devmon/docs/TEMPLATES.md

 to your database, making sure everything matches up.

 ### The vendor-model folders
-Inside the `templates` folder, there are subfolders for each vendor-model, like `Cisco 2950` or `Cisco 3750`.
-The names of these subfolders don't matter because each one must have a `specs` file that specifies the template.
+Inside the `templates` folder, there are subfolders for each `vendor-model`, like `Cisco 2950` or `Cisco 3750`.
+This folder's name don't matter.
+Each test have a `specs` file that specifies the template.

 ### The test folders
-Each subfolder in a vendor-model folder represents a distinct test. **This folder's name matters** as it's what appears as the test name on your Xymon server.
+Inside the `vendor-model` folder there are subfolders for each `test` . **This folder's name matters** as it's what appears as the test name on your Xymon server.

 ### Example
 For a `cpu` test on a `Cisco 2950` (vendor-model), these files are required: